usnistgov/fipy/documentation/CODESPEED.rst

 Codespeed is quite customizable but all of that is in Java, so beyond adding the FiPy logo and changing the titles of pages, we may not want to do much customization at all.
-Refer to the Readme for instructions for customization.
+Refer to the README for instructions for customization.